Connecting Flight: What Every Traveler Should Know

 Will a connecting flight wait for passengers?

 Not usually.
-In some rare cases, if you’re traveling with a big group that happens to be a large portion of the connecting flight’s passengers, an airline may choose to hold a flight for the incoming group—and in fact United is testing a program that would help them determine when to do so—but don’t count on it.
+In some rare cases, if you’re traveling with a big group that happens to be a large portion of the transit flight’s passengers, an airline may choose to hold a flight for the incoming group—and in fact United is testing a program that would help them determine when to do so—but don’t count on it.

 What happens if I miss my connecting flight?